IllinoisLegalAidOnline/ilao8_docs/_build/html/_sources/migration_events.rst.txt

 ==============

 * We are not migrating entity registration or event registration.
-* Eliminating the field_sponsoring_organization; the name of the organization should be copied into field_organization_other
+* Eliminating the field_sponsoring_organization; the name of the organization should be copied into field_organization_other and any reference to organic groups removed.
+The user who created the event and users with the staff or intern role are the only ones who need edit or delete access.
 * Speakers need to be replaced with a paragraphs bundle over field collection
 * Field registration required should not have the ilao option